hgn/hippod/docs/README.md

 system/product comes with it own reporting tool making it difficult to get an unified view across this heterogeneous test landscape for specific software versions.
 With Hippod tests are still executed with your current best suited tools.
-Hippod collects, harmonize & manage tests and results in one generic framework.
+Hippod collects, harmonize & manage your tests!

 ![alt text](images/hippod-test-system-interaction.png "Architecture")